Patbox/mrpack4server/README.md

 These versions however don't override requirements of Minecraft/Loader itself.
 For example, you still need Java to use Java 17 or above to run Minecraft 1.20.1 and Java 8 (but not newer!) to run Forge 1.16.5.

+You can get download preconfigured jar by downloading it from `https://mrpack4server.pb4.eu/download/<MODPACK>/<VERSION>/<JAVA>/server.jar` url, where you replace `<MODPACK>` with project id or slug, `<VERSION>` for modpack version, `<JAVA>` for java base used.
+For example `https://mrpack4server.pb4.eu/download/polymania/0.2.1/jvm21/server.jar` will download launcher for Polymania 0.2.1, using Java 21 variant of the mrpack4server.
+Currently supported variants are `jvm21`, `jvm17`, `jvm16` and `jvm8`.

-You can create bundled variant by hand or by running `java -cp mrpack4server.jar eu.pb4.mrpackserver.Create`.
+You can also create bundled variant by hand with some zip software or by running `java -cp mrpack4server.jar eu.pb4.mrpackserver.Create`.
 By default, without any arguments, it will copy currently provided `modpack-info.json` file, but you can also set it with arguments (`--arg value`), where it mirrors all arguments from `modpack-info.json` (aka `--project_id my_modpack --version_id 1.2.3` will create jar with these defined).
 Additionally, you can use the `--out` argument to set output file path, by default being set to `--out server.jar`.